-#MIAwesomeList is the ultimate summer bucket list in Michigan where you can experience Michigan to its fullest – from unique twists on the classics to the hidden gems and haunts known only to the locals.
+#MIAwesomeList is the ultimate summer bucket list in Michigan where you can experience everything that makes Michigan great — from popular destinations to hidden gems to your own discovery of unique parts of the state.

-The bucket list includes over 25 ways to explore Michigan with links off to more detailed guides to help you plan your experience.
+This ultimate summer bucket list includes dozens of ways to explore Michigan and includes links to more detailed guides on each activity to help you plan an unforgettable experience.